keboola/keboola-as-code-templates/thoughtspot-crm-hubspot/v1/src/README.md

 All that is left then is to set up the connection in ThoughtSpot and, if you haven’t done so yet, install the [Hubspot Marketing Analytics TML block from CodeSpot](https://developers.thoughtspot.com/codespot/jira-tmp-finish).

-The use case will run daily at 2am, however you can change the schedule in the Flows menu.
+The template will run daily at 2am, however you can change the schedule in the Flows menu.